jonasgwt/ChargeEV/README.md

 However, in many larger countries such as the United States (US) and Australia, electric cars are seen as less superior compared to traditional petrol vehicles in terms of range and convenience.
-Due to its short range, many people are put off from purchasing EVs as they cannot travel out of large cities where superchargers are usually located.
+Due to its short range, many people are put off purchasing EVs as they cannot travel out of large cities where superchargers are usually located.
 ChargEV aims to solve this problem by enabling people to loan out chargers so that EV users can charge anywhere, even in the most remote areas.